-Ever since Bitcoin started to make it big as an alternative currency a wide range of competitors have hit the market.
-Like Bitcoin, they are all 'crytocurrencies'.
+Ever since Bitcoin started to make it big as an alternative currency, a wide range of competitors have hit the market.
+Like Bitcoin, they are all 'cryptocurrencies'.
 They are also sometimes known as 'alt coins', which is a bit less of a mouthful.

-A crytpocurrency is a distributed digital currency which is not controlled by a central authority (like a central bank), but instead is maintained and run through peer to peer transactions.
+A cryptocurrency is a distributed digital currency which is not controlled by a central authority (like a central bank) but instead is maintained and run through peer-to-peer transactions.
 The name 'cryptocurrency' comes from the fact that users run software which generates cryptographic keys to enable them to securely store, send, and receive currency.

 The fact that Bitcoin has already gained so much value means that many investors are now wary that it is already overpriced (over $1000 for 1Btc!) and has little room for continued growth.
 This makes looking towards innovative alternatives even more appealing.